TSSchaef/Compiler/README.md

 ## Modes

-Modes 1-3 are currently implemented.
+There are 5 modes for the compiler.
 Mode 1 does NOT require an infile.
 It will simply print the version information for the compiler.

 Mode 2 requires an infile and will perform lexical analysis on it, outputting the token stream to a .lexer file.
 Supported features for the lexer include: